 An engineering feat, the lake was built in the 1950’s out of necessity for hydroelectric energy for both Zimbabwe and Zambia.
 Designed by French engineer, Andre Coyne, a specialist in ‘arch dams’, the Kariba Dam Wall was built to harness the power of the mighty Zambezi River.
-Its construction, purpose and aesthetics are all of significant achievement and importance for Zimbabwe – in the economic, electric and tourism sectors – however its success did not come without sacrifice.
+Its construction, purpose and aesthetics are all of significant achievement and importance for Zimbabwe – in the economic, electric and tourism sectors – however, its success did not come without sacrifice.

-It was not only the Tongan tribe which lost their land to the construction of the wall, but the animals within the area as well.
+It was not only the Tongan tribe that lost their land to the construction of the wall but the animals within the area as well.
 Thousands of creatures fled their habitats, searching for higher ground and survival.
-A gallant team of rangers from the National Parks service as well as volunteers set out to rescue the wildlife once they realised there were animals marooned on islands and in trees, desperately escaping the rising waters.
+A gallant team of rangers from the National Parks Service as well as volunteers set out to rescue the wildlife once they realised there were animals marooned on islands and in trees, desperately escaping the rising waters.

-Led by a private guide, one will visit a museum atop a hill which details the construction of the Kariba Dam Wall.
+Led by a private guide, one will visit a museum atop a hill that details the construction of the Kariba Dam Wall.
 Here you will learn more about Operation Noah, the past and present of the Tongan tribe as well as how the wall was built.
 A presentation is given by the local museum custodian, proud to share the country’s history in all its successes and failures.
-The museum boasts a panoramic view of the wall itself – an awe-inspiring perspective of the engineering feat.
+The museum boasts a panoramic view of the wall itself – an awe-inspiring perspective of the engineering feat